top of page

 Id. at 553 (alteration in original) (internal citations omitted).

-Therefore, even if certain elements of information contained in a compilation are publicly available, Florida law recognizes that a combination of elements or characteristics that create a unique process, design, or operation that provide a competitive edge and is kept secret may qualify as a trade secret.
+Therefore, even if some information elements within a compilation are publicly accessible, Florida law acknowledges that a unique combination of these elements or characteristics, which forms a distinctive process, design, or operation offering a competitive advantage and is kept confidential, may qualify as a trade secret.

-For example, in Bridge Financial, Inc. v.
+For example, the court in Bridge Financial, Inc. v.
 J. Fischer & Associates, Inc., 310 So.
 3d 45 (Fla.
-4th DCA 2020), the court addressed how a customer list can constitute a trade secret, stating “[a] customer list can constitute a ‘trade secret’ where the list is acquired or compiled through the industry of the owner of the list and is not just a compilation of information commonly available to the public.”
+4th DCA 2020) addressed how a customer list can constitute a trade secret: “[a] customer list can constitute a ‘trade secret’ where the list is acquired or compiled through the industry of the owner of the list and is not just a compilation of information commonly available to the public.”
 Id. at 48 (quoting E. Colonial Refuse Serv., Inc. v.
 Velocci, 416 So.
 2d 1276, 1278 (Fla.
 5th DCA 1982)).
-However, to qualify as a trade secret, the customer list must be a “product of great expense and effort[] … include[] information that [i]s confidential and not available from public sources, and … distilled from larger lists of potential customers into a list of viable customers for [a] unique business.”
+However, the customer list must be a “product of great expense and effort[] … include[] information that [i]s confidential and not available from public sources, and … distilled from larger lists of potential customers into a list of viable customers for [a] unique business.”
 Id. (alteration in original and added) (quoting Zodiac Records Inc. v.
 Choice Env’t Servs., 112 So.
 3d 587, 590 (Fla.
 4th DCA 2013)).

 • securing executed confidentiality and nondisclosure agreements that adequately address the confidential nature of the compilation and the associated rights, duties, obligations, and violations for breach from internal and external parties.